"RING THOSE PHONES"

 FAQs

-All guests will be required to register in advance.
 There is no cost to attend, but donations to TeleMiracle will be greatly appreciated and accepted at the door.

-Attending TeleMiracle 48 will be like sitting in the studio audience of a television show.
+Attending TeleMiracle will be like sitting in the studio audience of a live television show.
 There will be some live performances and some pre-taped content.
 You will see the television cameras and will get a sense of how the show is produced for live television.

 TeleMiracle is a 20-hour, annual telethon that is broadcast live in Saskatchewan.
 Despite only having a population around 1.2 million people, the generous residents of the province have helped us raise over $165 million since 1977.